-We sourced the probability of not receiving a re-biopsy after a failed tissue biopsy from Chouaid et al Table 3.212 Chouaid et al conducted a prospective French study evaluating the feasibility of re-biopsy for individuals diagnosed with NSCLC.
-The study found that 82 out of 100 individuals had a re-biopsy conducted.
-We assumed that the probably of not receiving a re-biopsy was binomially distributed.
-This resulted in a probability of not receiving a re-biopsy of 18.0% (95% CI, 11.0%; 26.0%).
+We sourced the probability of not undergoing a second tissue biopsy after a failed first biopsy from a French study by Chouaid et al (Table 3).227 The authors conducted a prospective study evaluating the feasibility of rebiopsy for people diagnosed with NSCLC.
+The study reported 82 of 100 people undergoing rebiopsy.
+We assumed that the probably of not undergoing rebiopsy was binomially distributed, resulting in an estimated probability of 18.0% (95% Cl, 11.0%; 26.0%).